gianni-rosato/aVVCator/README.md

 ### Flathub

-Aviator is available on FlTheathub.
+Aviator is available on Flathub.
 You can learn how to set up Flatpak on your distro of choice [here](https://flatpak.org/setup/).

 <a href="https://flathub.org/apps/details/net.natesales.Aviator"><img width="200" alt="Download on Flathub" src="https://flathub.org/assets/badges/flathub-badge-en.png"/></a>